amwaniki180/delani-studio/README.md

 Antony Mwaniki

 ## Description
-a project that shows the extensive capabalities i have acquired in js.
+a project that shows the extensive capabalities that i have acquired in js.

 ## Technology
 1.css